-Note, however, that Eliom's destillery provides you a way to just get productive with Eliom!
+Note, however, that Eliom's distillery provides templates to get started at once with Eliom!

 Using Eliom modules with Ocsigen server ¶

-To run an Ocsigen server with an Eliom module example.cmo, add the following lines to Ocsigen's configuration file (/etc/ocsigen/ocsigen.conf most of the times):
+To run an Ocsigen server with an Eliom module example.cmo, add the following lines to the Ocsigen configuration file (/etc/ocsigen/ocsigen.conf most of the times):

 <extension findlib-package="eliom.server"/> <host> <site path="examples"> <eliommodule module="~///path_to///example.cmo" /> <eliom /> </site> </host>

 The block surrounded by the <site> tag creates a sub-site on your host, in directory examples.
 The <site> tag is optional if you want to register your services at the root of the server path tree.

 The <eliom> tag defines an Eliom module to be loaded (dynamically while starting Ocsigen server) for this subsite.

 or, if your configuration file is not in the default location: